Your Gateway to Wines from the South Pacific

 Australia is mainly known for its Shiraz, or Aussiefied Syrah, and Chardonnay varietals.
-In fact, these two varieties alone account for 44% of Australia’s total wine production!
-Ever open to new challenges, this region is diversifying rapidly, as growers are replanting many vineyards with those of Cabernet Sauvignon, Sauvignon Blanc, and Pinot Noir.
+In fact, these two varieties alone account for 44% of its total wine production!
+Ever open to new challenges, this region is diversifying rapidly as growers are replanting many vineyards with Cabernet Sauvignon, Sauvignon Blanc, and Pinot Noir.

 “I worked in Australia for the 2004 harvest at Mitchelton Wines in Victoria.
 This was an incredible experience, not just for the friendships I made, but also for the diversity of wines that I helped to craft,” says In Good Taste Head Winemaker, Matt Smith.
 “I loved working with Shiraz (new for me – I was a Pinot guy) and the other Rhȏne varietals from the Estate, Cabernet from Coonawarra and Heathcote.
 Some of the greatest wines I’ve experienced were all there, ‘Down Under.’”

-The Barossa Valley in South Australia, with its Mediterranean-esque climate, dry summer weather and overall very low rainfall, is ideal for Shiraz.
-The soil here is dark red and brown and is made up of Alluvial, Loam, Clay, and Schist soil types, which hold heat and ease ripening of wine grapes.
-The vines in Barossa are unique in that they are very old, in a region so far protected from the vine killing pest Phylloxera.
-Shiraz wines produced in this region are big, bold, full-bodied, with rich texture and concentrated fruit.
-While Shiraz accounts for over 51% of all the grapevines planted in the Barossa Valley, it’s worth noting that Grenache and other red grape varietals are also grown here.
+The Barossa Valley in South Australia, with its Mediterranean-esque climate, dry summer weather, and overall very low rainfall, is ideal for shiraz.
+The soil here is dark red and brown, and is made up of alluvial, loam, clay, and schist soil types, which hold heat and ease the ripening of wine grapes.
+The vines in Barossa are unique in that they are very old and located in a region so far protected from the vine-killing pest phylloxera.
+Shiraz wines produced in this region are big, bold, and full-bodied, with rich texture and concentrated fruit.
+While shiraz accounts for over 51% of all the grapevines planted in the Barossa Valley, it’s worth noting that grenache and other red grape varietals are also grown here.

 If you drive about one hour south of Barossa, still in the South Australia region, you will reach Adelaide, a region producing world-class Pinot Noir.
-This grape thrives well in the sloping topography and the cool climate of Adelaide.
+This grape thrives well in the sloping topography and cool climate.

 For still and sparkling wines, we reach another cool and dry climate on the island of Tasmania, just south of Australia’s mainland.
-Chardonnay and Pinot Noir are the two most planted grapes in this region, however only 1% of Australian wines originate in Tasmania, and due to the overwhelming demand and high quality, the price of wines coming out of this region are relatively high.
+Chardonnay and Pinot Noir are the two most-planted grapes in this region; however only one percent of Australian wines originate in Tasmania, and due to the overwhelming demand and high quality, the price of wines coming out of this region are relatively high.

 A Brief History of New Zealand Wines